Saasufy/saasufy-components/README.md

 Many Saasufy components use a combination of `<template slot="item">` and `<div slot="viewport">`.
 Both of these are known as `slotted` elements.

 A `<template slot="item">` is an inert/hidden element which the component uses to format its output.
-The `<div slot="viewport">` is an element which contains the rendered output of the component.
+The `<div slot="viewport">` is an element which will contain the rendered output of the component.

 Components which follow this pattern take templates as input and render them inside the specified `<div slot="viewport">` element.
-Note that the viewport can be any element and not necessarily a `div`,
+Note that the viewport can be any element and not necessarily a `div`.

 The most important thing to remember is that the element marked with the `slot="item"` attribute serves as a template for your component and the element marked with `slot="viewport"` serves as a container for its output.
+Although the `item` slot is commonly used, components may require different slot names for input templates so it's important to read the documentation carefully.

 A component's output consists of instances of your template after they've been populated with data from the component.
 You can apply custom CSS/styling to elements that are rendered inside a viewport - It may be useful to add a custom `class` attribute to your viewport element to allow targeting using CSS selectors.